neural-nuts/image-caption-generator/README.md

 A Neural Network based generative model for captioning images.

-Checkout the android app made using this image-captioning-model: [Cam2Caption](https://github.com/neural-nuts/Cam2Caption)
+Checkout the android app made using this image-captioning-model: [Cam2Caption](https://github.com/neural-nuts/Cam2Caption) and [the associated paper](http://ieeexplore.ieee.org/document/8272660/).

 ### Work in Progress

 ###### Updates(Jan 14, 2018):